eugene-prout/slutil/README.md

 *A modern slurm experience.*

 A command line utility to view Slurm jobs.
+Written with rich and click.

 ```